Crypto-friendly banks in Malta

 - Bank Frick (Liechtenstein) – partner of Ledger

 - Orounda (UK)

 - Sparkasse (Germany)

 - Mister Tango (Lithuania) – allows banking to certain exchanges

 - Bankera (Lithuania)

 - Mercuryo (Estonia)

 Opening a bank account as a crypto company?

-Let us guide you through the 4 steps you need to take in order to open a business bank account for your blockchain or cryptocurrency business (link to the first article “how to open a bank account as a crypto company”).
+Let us guide you through the 4 steps you need to take in order to open a business bank account for your blockchain or cryptocurrency business.